 - Step 2: Adopt a Better Diet and Lifestyle

-- Step 3: Support Progress in Longevity Science
+- Step 3: Support Progress in Rejuvenation Research

 At its most basic level, aging is nothing more than an accumulation of damage; breakages in the molecular machinery of your cells, a build up of metabolic waste products that your body cannot break down, the flailing of biological systems that are increasingly unable to cope.
 Ask yourself this: are you damaging yourself more rapidly than you might otherwise be, perhaps more than you realize?
 Do you smoke?
 Do recreational drugs occupy a central position in your life?
 Do you eat nothing but junk food or are overweight?
 Do you exercise little or not at all?
 Do you have a poor relationship with your physician, or haven't seen a doctor in years?
 If so, you have a clear starting point.
 These things can hurt you far more than any presently available strategy for healthy living can help.
 There is little point in insulating the windows if the door is jammed open.